 - You have previous experience as an intern or employee in a media setting

 - Candidates outside of Berlin, Hamburg, New York, and Washington, D.C. are strongly encouraged to apply

 - Candidates with limited or no previous international experience are especially encouraged to apply

 - Submit a report to a local news medium, analyzing the role of disinformation in political coverage in the media

 - Give at least one presentation to their fellow journalism students or to a wider audience via an online medium

 - Work with the other exchange participants to suggest strategies for counteracting the influence of disinformation in news media

-- Summarize these strategies in a White Paper, which will be shared with journalism students in both countries
+- Summarize these strategies in a final publication, which will be shared with journalism students in both countries